Constantine Orbelian: Biography

-Born in San Francisco to Russian and Armenian émigré parents, Orbelian Orbelian made his debut as a piano prodigy with the San Francisco Symphony at the age of 11.
+Born in San Francisco to Russian and Armenian émigré parents, Orbelian made his debut as a piano prodigy with the San Francisco Symphony at the age of 11.
 After graduating from The Juilliard School in New York, he embarked on a career as a concert pianist appearing with major symphony orchestras throughout the U.S., U.K., Europe, and the Soviet Union.
 His recording of the Khachaturian piano concerto with conductor Neeme Järvi won "Best Concerto Recording of the Year" award in the United Kingdom.
 He was also a guest conductor for the American Russian Young Artists Orchestra.

-Orbelian's appointment in 1991 as Music Director of the Moscow Chamber Orchestra was a breakthrough event: he is the first American ever to become music director of an ensemble in Russia.
-He was later the Music Director of the Philharmonia of Russia and is the founder of the annual Palaces of St. Petersburg International Music Festival.
-Orbelian has been chief conductor of the Kaunas City Symphony Orchestra in Lithuania since 2014, and in 2016 he also became General and Artistic Director of the State Academic Opera and Ballet Theater in Yerevan, Armenia.
-His appointment in June 2021 to the leadership posts at New York City Opera is a landmark in efforts to revive the company’s performance profile.
+Orbelian's appointment in 1991 as music director of the Moscow Chamber Orchestra was a breakthrough event: he is the first American ever to become music director of an ensemble in Russia.
+He was later the music director of the Philharmonia of Russia and is the founder of the annual Palaces of St. Petersburg International Music Festival.
+Orbelian has been principal conductor of the Kaunas City Symphony Orchestra in Lithuania since 2014, and in 2016 he also became General and artistic director of the State Academic Opera and Ballet Theater in Yerevan, Armenia.
+His appointment in June 2021 to the leadership posts at New York City Opera is a landmark in efforts to revive the company's performance profile.

 A tireless champion of Russian-American cultural exchange and international ambassadorship through his worldwide tours, Orbelian was awarded the coveted title "Honored Artist of Russia" in 2004, a title never before bestowed on a non-Russian citizen.
 In May 2010, Orbelian led the opening Ceremonial Concert for the Cultural Olympics in Sochi — the first event setting the stage for Russia's hosting of the Olympic Games in 2014.
 In 2012 the Consulate in San Francisco awarded him the Russian Order of Friendship Medal, whose illustrious ranks include pianist Van Cliburn and conductor Riccardo Muti, and which singles out non-Russians whose work contributes to the betterment of international relations with the Russian Federation and its people.

 From his 1995 performance at the 50th Anniversary Celebrations of the United Nations in San Francisco to his 2004 performance at the U.S. State Department commemorating 70 years of diplomatic relations between Washington and Moscow, and a repeat State Department appearance in 2007, all with the Moscow Chamber Orchestra, Orbelian continues to use his artistic eminence in the cause of international goodwill.
-He and his orchestras have also participated in cultural enrichment programs for young people in Russia and the U.S. In 2001 Orbelian was awarded the Ellis Island Medal of Honor, an award given to immigrants, or children of immigrants, who have made outstanding contributions to the United States He was awarded the Order of Friendship of Armenia in 2015.
+He and his orchestras have also participated in cultural enrichment programs for young people in Russia and the U.S. In 2001 Orbelian was awarded the Ellis Island Medal of Honor, an award given to immigrants, or children of immigrants, who have made outstanding contributions to the United States.
+He was awarded the Order of Friendship of Armenia in 2015.

+In 2025 he was elected to be the new music director of the Israel Sinfonietta Beer Sheva.